woutrbe/driving-api/README.md

 By default, the API will be exposed to port `2323`, you can change this in the `docker.compose.yml` file.

+## Tests
+After starting the Docker containers, run `npm test` in the work directory locally.

 ## Production build
 To create a production ready build, run `docker-compose -f docker-compose.prod.yml up`.

+The production build is slightly different because it will start the node services without the watch command enabled.

 ## API
 The API will expose two endpoints: